 It's not just the software engineers you need to convey your ideas to.
 Your game needs to function well, yes, but it also needs to look and play well.
 You achieve this by ensuring an easy-to-grasp user interface and by ensuring all interactions are following good user experience best practices.

 A design can be gorgeous, but when art is something to interact with, it also has to make sense.
 Visual real estate is finite.
-Placement is important to ensure needed functionality can be accessed exactly when they need to be, and the design of it should be immediately clear so that the results are as expected.
+Placement is important to ensure needed functionality can be accessed exactly when it needs to be, and the design of it should be immediately clear so that results are always as expected.

 A good wireframe provides those guidelines for a designer.
-As an outline it provides appropriate boundaries, but it's kept generic enough to not stifle the artist's creativity and unique contribution to the product.
+As an outline, it provides appropriate boundaries, but it's kept generic enough to not stifle an artist's creativity and unique contribution to the product.
 Just as a user flow can inform one part of the team, the wireframe can inform another.
-I can help you block out a visual design for our ideas.
+I can help you block out a visual design for your ideas.

 Board Games and Card Games